codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 ## Abstract

 The plugin allows you to connect to a specific codeBeamer instance with your codeBeamer credentials.
+This can be done via the [Plugin Widget](#plugin-widget).
-Once connected, you can open the [Import page](#import-page) to query items in a project, by selecting a Tracker and optionally specifying some additional criteria.
-Advanced users can also query items with CBQL.
+Once connected, you can open the [Import page](#import-page) to query items in a project, by selecting a Tracker and optionally specifying filter criteria.
+Advanced users can also query items directly with CBQL.
 These items can then be imported into Miro, which will result in Card Widgets that display some of the items' properties and relations between them.

 ## Plugin settings

 ### Plugin widget

 Once installed, the plugin will create the below widget in your board.
-This widget contains some basic information and allows opening the [Settings Page](#Settings-Page) with the codeBeamer-button in it's toolbar.
+This widget contains some basic information and allows opening the [Settings Page](#Settings-Page) with the codeBeamer-Button in it's toolbar.
 _If the widget is deleted, it will be regenerated when reloading the page, as long as the plugin is loaded._

 ![Plugin widget](readmeImg/plugin_widget.png "The widget created by the plugin")